Addressing five key money concerns during retirement.

 - Once you pass away, a reverse mortgage comes due.
 The property must be sold to repay the money borrowed or your inheritors can pay off the reverse mortgage and refinance the home themselves.

-Article last modified on August 31, 2017.
+Article last modified on November 24, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Finance for Seniors - AMP.
+Mobile users may also access the AMP Version: Money Management for Seniors - AMP.